Language selection

 In Canada, every exporter is required to obtain a business number (BN) account designated for export or import/export.
 See CBSA's Export Guide for more information on the process.

-In the United States, there is no requirement for foreign exporters to register with CBP, unless they are also acting as the “importer of record” in the United States.
-See Question 4 below for more information.
+In the United States, there is no requirement for foreign exporters to register with CBP, unless they are also acting as the "importer of record" in the United States.
+See Section-I-A-Q4 question 4 below for more information.

 No. If you are simply shipping your goods direct to consumers or to have another company fulfill them (for instance, Amazon Fulfilled by Amazon (FBA) or other warehouses) you do not need to have a U.S. company.